 The SPF record above lists the following servers as allowed senders for your domain:

-Removing the SPF protection, by clicking the button Disable under it, would remove all existing SPF records for your domain.
+Removing the SPF protection by clicking the button Disable next to it would remove all existing SPF records for your domain.

 Adding an SPF record in the DNS Manager manually

-4. In the "Subdomain" field type the name of the subdomain/host for which you want the SPF record to be valid.
-If you want to add the record for the main domain name, leave this field blank.
+- Enter the subdomain name in the Subdomain field for which you want the SPF record to be valid.
+If you need to add an SPF record for your main domain without the www prefix (example.com), you should leave the Subdomain field blank.

-As sometimes the IP address of your account (the A and MX record) may differ from the server IP address, we recommend that you add the following SPF record.
+- As sometimes the IP address of your account (the A and MX record) may differ from the server IP address, we recommend that you add the following SPF record for our hosting environment:

-Type your SPF record in the "Text" field and hit the "Submit" button.
+Type your SPF record in the Text field, and click on the Submit button.